dotnet/ClangSharp/README.md

 ### License

 Copyright (c) .NET Foundation and Contributors.
-All rights reserved.
-Licensed under the University of Illinois/NCSA Open Source License.
+Licensed under the MIT License (MIT).
-See [LICENSE.txt](LICENSE.txt) in the project root for license information.
+See [LICENSE.md](LICENSE.md) in the repository root for more information.

 ## Features